andrewlee8247/ccdr/README.md

 #### Week Three: Create Initial Data Pipeline for Project and Create Application Skeleton
-The third week of the project involved creating a data pipeline for the project and build out an application skeloton that serves out data as a JSON response.
+The third week of the project involved creating a data pipeline for the project and build out an application skeleton that serves out data as a JSON response.
 The first step of the process was to move the data into Google Cloud Storage, and figure out how to read the data from the Google Cloud Storage API.
-A CSV file was uploaded via Google Platform's UI, and code was developed to read the data from Cloud Storage, aggregate the data into a dataframe, and transform the data in JSON format.A Jupyter notebook was used to develop and test out the code.
+A CSV file was uploaded using the Google Platform's UI, and code was developed to read the data from Cloud Storage, aggregate the data into a dataframe, and transform the data in JSON format.A Jupyter notebook was used to develop and test out the code.
 Once the code was validated, the necessary files to deploy the script onto Google App Engine were created.